ilbers/isar/doc/user_manual.md

 ## Create a Custom Image Recipe

 A custom image recipe may be created to assemble packages of your choice into a root file-system image.
-The `isar-image` class implements a `do_rootfs` function to compile and configure the file-system for you.
+The `image` class implements a `do_rootfs` function to compile and configure the file-system for you.
 Prebuilt packages may be selected for installation by appending them to the `IMAGE_PREINSTALL` variable while packages created by ISAR should be appended to `IMAGE_INSTALL`.
 A sample image recipe follows.